openedx/docs.openedx.org/source/educators/migration_wip/1_general_information/resources_for_developers.rst

 Documentation
 =============

-Documentation for developers is available from the `edX Developer Documentation`_ landing page.
+Documentation for developers is available from the `Open edX Developer Documentation`_ landing page.

 ======
 GitHub